Vb2341/Hi-PEEC/README.md

 2. Run ```python Hi-PEEC_pipeline.py``` in a terminal

 ###Dependencies###
+The pipeline has been thus far only been tested on a Linux Kubuntu system, but should work on any unix based OS.

 Running the pipeline requires a working installation of Source Extractor and  python 2.7 with the following packages installed:

-The pipeline has been thus far only been tested on a Linux Kubuntu system.

 ####math, datahandling and plotting utils####
 These are the large and heavy packages